 This post may contain affiliate links and Corporette® may earn commissions for purchases made through links in this post.
 As an Amazon Associate, I earn from qualifying purchases.

-Today’s guest post is from Siouxsie Law, who we’ve asked to write a few words about when to express yourself, and when to toe the line…
+Today’s guest post is from Siouxsie Law (who has since stopped blogging), who we’ve asked to write a few words about when to express yourself, and when to toe the line…

 What in the world is a goth lawyer doing on Corporette?

 A few months ago, I blogged about the whole debate concerning seminars offered to professional women to help them learn how to dress and apply makeup.

 People love to judge women by their appearance.
 Too feminine.
 Not feminine enough.
 Too confident.
 Not confident enough.
 Too dressed-up.
 Too casual.
 Too sexy.
 Too dowdy.
 Ugh.
 It is time to move on.

 There is no dispute that there are fashion rules in the corporate world for women.
 Whether you think these rules are right or wrong, sexist or feminist, oppressive or well-intentioned, they exist and are not going anywhere any time soon.
 So do yourself a favor, if you choose to work in the corporate world, especially in a conservative office (e.g., BigLaw) play the game and follow the rules.
 Embrace the corporate uniform — dress well, put on some makeup, and wear the biggest heels you can find.
 Why?
 Because if you follow those rules and do it well, you get to bend them.